 Laid Off?
 Strategies to Help You Locate a New Job

-Over the years I’ve engaged with people of multiple professions facing unplanned work releases due to the economy, company downsizing, organizational restructuring, or business closure.
-The recent coronavirus outbreak is a new situation that has resulted in millions of people around the world being suddenly laid off, furloughed, and out of work.
+Over the years I’ve engaged with people of multiple professions facing unplanned work releases due to the economy, market shifts, company downsizing, organizational restructuring, or business closure.
+The majority of these individuals feel stunned and overwhelmed.
+Most people do not see it coming and are therefore unprepared for job search.

 Some common questions I am receiving from recently laid-off workers include: